ncomputers/neo/README.md

 The workflow requires a PostgreSQL DSN for migrations.
 Set `POSTGRES_MASTER_URL` or `DATABASE_URL` to the same DSN and provide `SQLALCHEMY_DATABASE_URI` for tools needing a synchronous connection string.
+Migrations run once before the server starts and the workflow launches `start_app.py` with `SKIP_DB_MIGRATIONS=1` to avoid redundant upgrades.
 Monitoring tools such as UptimeRobot should poll the `/status.json` endpoint for platform health.
 A synthetic monitor (`scripts/synthetic_order_monitor.py`) exercises a full guest order path end-to-end and reports metrics.
 Status is persisted in Redis with `status.json` on disk as a fallback.
 Administrators can override it via `POST /admin/status` or the helper script in `ops/scripts/status_page.py` during incidents.
 Invoices support optional FSSAI license details when provided.
 QR pack generation events are audited and can be exported via admin APIs.
 See